Election According to Foreknowledge is the Key!

 For whom he did foreknow, he also did predestinate [i.e. elect] to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 (Romans 8:29)

-That election is based upon foreknowledge has several implications.
+That Election is based upon foreknowledge has several implications.
 One implication is that God must already know everything that will happen in the future.
-Yet, because the Elect also include persons whose earthly lives have been permanently cut short (i.e. aborted infants) another implication of God’s foreknowledge is that He must already know the things that would have happened in the future if given the chance.
+Yet, because the Elect also include persons whose earthly lives have been permanently cut short (i.e. aborted infants) another implication of God’s foreknowledge is that He must already know the things which would have happened in the future if given the chance.
 For example, because of His foreknowledge, even if everyone died prior to hearing the Gospel, God would still know who would have believed the Gospel.
-His election is therefore based upon an exhaustive and infallible understanding of what will or would have occurred.
+His determination of the elect is therefore based upon an exhaustive and infallible understanding of what will or would have occurred.
 This remarkable type of foreknowledge expresses itself in numerous verses of Scripture (e.g. Deuteronomy 28:51-57, 1 Samuel 23:8-14, Ezekiel 3:6-7, Jeremiah 38:17-18, Matthew 11:23, Matthew 12:7, Matthew 23:27-32, Matthew 26:24, Luke 4:24-44, Luke 16:30-31, Luke 22:67-68, John 15:22-24, John 18:36, John 21:6, 1 Corinthians 2:8 etc).
-One pertinent example is Mark 13:19-20 where we are told that the complete annihilation of those living during the Great Tribulation will not occur but would have had a certain condition been met (i.e. if those days were prolonged).
-Another good example is Matthew 11:21 where we are told that the cities of Tyre and Sidon would have repented long ago in sackcloth and ashes had a certain condition been met (i.e. if Christ’s mighty miracles had been performed in those cities).
-Therefore, God’s omniscience is not only limited to the actual events described in history but also includes an exhaustive understanding of potential scenarios which will never be realized.
+One pertinent example is Mark 13:19-20 where we are told that the complete annihilation of all those living during the Great Tribulation would have occurred had a certain condition been met (i.e. if those days were prolonged).
+Another relevant example is Matthew 11:21 where we are told that the cities of Tyre and Sidon would have repented long ago in sackcloth and ashes had a certain condition been met (i.e. if Christ’s mighty miracles had been performed in those cities).
+Therefore, God’s omniscience is not only limited to the actual events recorded in history but also includes an exhaustive understanding of potential scenarios which will never be realized.

-That God operates based upon foreknowledge is not a new concept that is foreign to the Scriptures.
+That God makes decisions based upon His foreknowledge is not a new concept nor one that is foreign to the Scriptures.
 For example, in Genesis 18:17-19 we read of God blessing and disclosing to Abraham His future plans based upon His foreknowledge of Abraham obedience.
 Perhaps of even greater significance is the example of Galatians 3:8 which states that, “the Scripture [i.e Christ] foreseeing that God would justify the heathen through faith, preached beforehand the Gospel unto Abraham.”
+In these examples of foreknowing, it is information about future events that is said to be known to God ahead of time.
 It is therefore clear from the Scriptures that God often uses foreknowledge as a basis for His decisions.

 Another expression of God’s foreknowledge is found in an instructive and insightful Hebrew term called ‘achărı̂yth.
 It means “that which comes after” or the “final end.”
 In using this term Psalms 37:37-38 says: